Overview

 General requirements

-- English is the communication and educational language of the program.
-It is anticipated that applicants from Iceland, Scandinavia and the English-speaking countries possess adequate skills in the language.
+- be able to demonstrate proficiency in written and spoken English by means of an internationally recognised test, e.g. TOEFL, IELTS or the equivalent.
+It is anticipated that applicants from Iceland, Scandinavia and the English-speaking countries possess adequate skills in the language

 Make sure you meet all requirements